 We will begin with an oral examination and x-rays of your mouth.
 We will evaluate the health of your jawbone and extend of implants required.

 We will perform a clinical exam and also look at your x-rays.
 This will allow us to provide a diagnosis and recommend appropriate treatment options.

 At your consultation we will discuss the most appropriate anaesthesia options for you.
-The options include local “freezing”, nitrous oxide “laughing gas”, IV sedation or general anesthesia.
+The options include local “freezing”, N2O “laughing gas”, IV sedation or general anesthesia.

 We will provide you with a prescription for pain medication, antibiotics if determined necessary by your surgeon, and detailed post-surgical instructions.

 Your surgeon will determine appropriate timing for a follow-up visit.
 The surgeon will monitor your healing and answer any questions you may have at that time.

 Serious complications are uncommon.
 Excessive bleeding, numbness, prolonged pain, infection, implant failure, and sinus complications can sometimes occur.

 On average, our surgeons place over 2,000 implants each year.
 It is one of the most common procedures we perform.
 As a result, we are able to offer this service with a high level of efficiency and with minimal complications